Shagesh/pytorch-NSM/README.md

 ```

 The `-e` marks this as an "editable" install — this means that changes made to the code will automatically take effect without having to reinstall the package.
 This is mainly useful for developers.

+Note that you will also need to install `jupyter` to run the notebook demos and `pytest` if you want to run the tests.

 ## Example Usage